glotzerlab/signac/doc/indexing.rst

 Searching an Index
 ==================

-An index generated with the :py:meth:`Project.index()` method or any other index function is just an iterable over the index documents.
+An index generated with the :py:meth:`.Project.index` method or any other index function is just an iterable over the index documents.
 To be able to **search** the index, we need to either implement routines to select specific documents or use containers that implement such routines, such as the :py:class:`.Collection` class that **signac** uses internally for all search operations.

 For example, if we are looking for all files that correspond to a state point variable ``a=42``, we could implement the following for-loop: